 the transformer normally behaves as whatever the original identifier is

-when you construct it, you can give it a map of static info kinds to identifiers bound with define-syntax to values
+when you construct it, you can give it a map of static info kinds to identifiers bound with define-syntax

 and you can instruct it via a parameter to instead use one of those transformer bindings as its rename target instead of the original identifier